DevExpress-Examples/wpf-chart-format-values-in-a-crosshair-cursor-via-a-labels-patterns/Readme.md

 # Chart for WPF -  How to Format Values in a Crosshair Cursor with Label Patterns

-This example demonstrates how to change a text displayed in crosshair labels with crosshair patterns.
+This example demonstrates how to change text displayed in crosshair labels with crosshair patterns.

 ![Chart](./images/Chart.png)